mikeolaniyi/Food-Claim-Exploratory-Data-Analysis-on-Python/README.md

 # 3:
-# Describe the relationship between time to close and location.
-Your answer must include a visualization to demonstrate the relationship.
+# Create a visualization that shows the relationship between time to close and location.